skaman82/HW3_tracker/README.md

 • Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon

+• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)

+## Notifications
 • swiping back from the message detail view shows black screen (when you have a couple messages)

-• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)
+• Notifications overflow: to many not usefull notifications normall not diesplayed by other watches like "tweet send" or "xx new messages" from whattsapp

 ## Custom watchfaces
 • Function: please also add pointer dial style to make it perfect